Definition: Alt text is text that describes an image on a webpage. Search engine crawlers and users use alt text to understand images they cannot see.

 <img src=”bookshelfproject” alt=”A newly handcrafted bookshelf”>

 And that’s it!
-As long as you remember the format of the code snippet, it’s easy to add alt tags to all your images — and depending on your CMS, it might be even easier.
+As long as you remember the format of the code snippet, it’s easy to add alt tags for images — and depending on your CMS, it might be even easier.

 Let WebFX help you optimize your alt attributes